 Nebraska does not permit sports betting at this time and there is no pending legislation to change that.
 There does not appear to be much demand to legalize sports betting currently as lawmakers have introduced no bills and Nebraska does not have much of a gambling culture as it is with few casinos and almost no online betting options beyond fantasy sports.

 And even when it comes to fantasy sports, that has been difficult enough as it is.
 The major daily fantasy sites operate in Nebraska without issue, but lawmakers have been unable to pass even the simplest of legislation to formally legalize, regulate and tax it.
 Some lawmakers are so anti-gambling that they actually went through the trouble to filibuster a bill that would have regulated the fantasy sports games that are already taking place in Nebraska.

 Sports betting legalization is unlikely on that backdrop over the short term.
 Things can change with little warning, but we have no reason at this time to believe change is imminent.

 Nebraska state laws permit parimutuel horse racing betting at any licensed racetrack.
 Simulcasting is allowed at those tracks but off-track betting (OTB) is not permitted, nor is online racing betting.
 Anyone who wants to bet on a horse race must head to a track in person.

 All racing activity in the state is regulated by the Nebraska State Racing Commission.
 The commission is responsible for licensing tracks, approving racing events, ensuring fairness and monitoring the conducts of tracks, teams and handlers.

 Even though horse racing wagering is legal in Nebraska, the options for betting on horses are limited.
-The state’s five racetracks host only a few days of live racing each year as required by state law in order to offer simulcasting wagering of live events the rest of the year is dedicated to simulcasting of events hosted at other locations.
+The state’s six racetracks host only a few days of live racing each year as required by state law in order to offer simulcasting wagering of live events the rest of the year is dedicated to simulcasting of events hosted at other locations.